 At last the government is taking action over the poor protection given to patients who use the private sector.

-At the moment, if a consultant is negligent in the private sector, the Claimant sues the consultant not realising that they have unwittingly signed an effective disclaimer on admission to the hospital, that the hospital is not liable for the consultant’s actions.
+At the moment, if a consultant is negligent in the private sector, the Claimant can only sue the consultant not realising that they have unwittingly signed a disclaimer on admission to the hospital, that effectively says the hospital is not liable for the consultant’s actions.

 That means only recovering damages limited to what the doctor is worth, in other words taking his savings, his house and any investments.